shakfu/maxutils/README.md

 ## The Scripts

-The scripts are all written in pure python3 code without any dependencies outside of the python3 standard library.
+The scripts are in the `scripts` directory and are most;y written in bash or in pure python3 code without any dependencies outside of the python3 standard library.

 - [notarize.sh](notarize.sh): a bash script for manual codesigning and notarization on macOS, which requires some environmental variables to be set: `DEV_ID`, `APP_PASS`, `APPLE_ID` and `ENTITLEMENTS` (optionally).